TuringLang/Turing.jl/README.md

 - [Topic Models: LDA and MoC](https://nbviewer.jupyter.org/github/yebai/Turing.jl/blob/master/example-models/notebooks/TopicModels.ipynb)

 ## Contributing

+Turing was originally created and is now managed by Hong Ge.
+Current and past Turing team members include [Hong Ge](http://mlg.eng.cam.ac.uk/hong/), [Adam Scibior](http://mlg.eng.cam.ac.uk/?portfolio=adam-scibior), [Matej Balog](http://mlg.eng.cam.ac.uk/?portfolio=matej-balog), [Zoubin Ghahramani](http://mlg.eng.cam.ac.uk/zoubin/), [Kai Xu](http://mlg.eng.cam.ac.uk/?portfolio=kai-xu), [Emma Smith](https://github.com/evsmithx), [Emile Mathieu](http://emilemathieu.fr).
+You can see the full list of on Github: https://github.com/yebai/Turing.jl/graphs/contributors.

 Turing is an open source project so if you feel you have some relevant skills and are interested in contributing then please do get in touch.
 See the [Contribute wiki page](https://github.com/yebai/Turing.jl/wiki/Contribute) for details on the process.
 You can contribute by opening issues on Github or implementing things yourself and making a pull request.
 We would also appreciate example models written using Turing.

-## Contributors

-Turing was originally created and is now managed by Hong Ge.
-Current and past Turing team members include [Hong Ge](http://mlg.eng.cam.ac.uk/hong/), [Adam Scibior](http://mlg.eng.cam.ac.uk/?portfolio=adam-scibior), [Matej Balog](http://mlg.eng.cam.ac.uk/?portfolio=matej-balog), [Zoubin Ghahramani](http://mlg.eng.cam.ac.uk/zoubin/), [Kai Xu](http://mlg.eng.cam.ac.uk/?portfolio=kai-xu), [Emma Smith](https://github.com/evsmithx), [Emile Mathieu](http://emilemathieu.fr).
-You can see the full list of on Github: https://github.com/yebai/Turing.jl/graphs/contributors.
-Thanks for the important additions, fixes and comments.

 ## Citing Turing.jl ##